-Tim Cook was sure that if this order is reversed, it would benefit the country on a whole, rather than just Apple.
-Tim was right in saying that US is recognized for welcoming people of all capacities and backgrounds and this immigration ban will surely act as a hurdle to it.
+Tim Cook was sure that if this order is reversed, it would benefit the country as a whole, rather than just Apple.
+Tim was right in saying that the US is recognized for welcoming people of all capacities and backgrounds and this immigration ban will surely act as a hurdle to it.

 On the other hand, we have officials from Trump administration who strongly believe that the country will be hampered if potential terrorists get an entry.
 Who do you think is right?